W33HaaOrg/ApiTestPostMan/README.md

   - The folders below the Collection is test suits
   - The folders below the test suits is test cases
   - Finally, the requests inside the test cases folders is the place that we will implement the automation script for the test cases.
-- Each test case shold verify the **Status code** and the **response body** to make sure it retrive the right data.
+- Each test case should verify the **Status code** and the **response body** to make sure it retrieve the right data.
 - Every variable must be declare by script instead of creating manually except Environment  and Global variable to make sure the test cases not base on each other in term of variable aspect.
 - When we want to call API to setup or tear down the script, we should call it by script in Pre-request Script and Tests.

 We start to automate the manual test case base on previous step following this standard (Continue automate after done the **first step**).
 Firstly, we will create an Environment variable is **BaseUrl** to stored its site base URL.Then we use it in the Url of the request.
 The BaseUrl can be change when the environment is changed.
-For example, we change the application's enviroment from SIT to UAT, so we just adjust the BaseUrl to make it run correctly.
+For example, we change the application's environment from SIT to UAT, so we just adjust the BaseUrl to make it run correctly.
 Secondly, The valid UserId = 50 is myth, We should make the absolutely value UserId by call the Create User API.
 We just put this source code into Pre-request Script to create new User and put the UserId to collection Variable

 ```js
 var baseUrl = pm.environment.get("BaseUrl");